 Will I get a student loan if I start a new course?

 This depends on your situation.
-Every case is different and the rules of the Student Loan Company are quite complex.
+Every case is different and the rules of the various funding bodies - for example, Student Finance England, Wales or Northern Ireland, or the Student Awards Agency for Scotland - are quite complex.
 Get in touch with your student funding body for confirmation, or contact us for advice.